 This car park can be accessed via the A623 or from the A621 Baslow to Sheffield Road.

 Parking charges start at £1.60 for 1 hour up to all day for £4.
 (National Trust members can park for free.)

 Alternatively, for those short on time, or that prefer everything to be organised for them, there are some awesome tours on Get Your Guide available to book in advance.

 Baslow Edge Opening Times

-Best Times To Visit Baslow Edge + Tips
+Best Time To Visit Baslow Edge

 You are probably best avoiding weekends and the school holidays if you prefer quiet walks, as Baslow Edge is very popular with families.